-Ninety-three per cent of students attended school on average each school day in 2023.
-This was slightly higher than the daily attendance in 2022.
+Ninety-two per cent of students attended school on average each school day in 2024.
+This was slightly lower than the daily attendance in 2023 (93%).

 Management of Non-Attendance

 Arkana College implements the Student Attendance Policy and Procedures for the management of student non-attendance.